cornernote/minetest-skyblock/README.txt

 - falling below skyblock.WORLD_BOTTOM results in death
 - flowing lava and water collide to make stone
 - dig stone to randomly drop some items
+- crafts to allow access to all items
 - prevent chopping down trees with bare hands
 - abm and function to grow trees so the shape is different
 - abm to turn dirt to dirt_with_grass and back